Info360 Asset Key Features | New and Existing Features | Autodesk

 Adjust map zoom levels for inspections

-When viewed within your map, inspections and defects are now visible at all zoom levels, ensuring consistent visualisation.
-Customise map themes to specify zoom settings, stroke width and colour, enhancing your ability to display pipeline conditions irrespective of zoom level. (video: 13 secs)
+When viewed within your map, inspections and defects are now visible at all zoom levels, ensuring consistent visualization.
+Customize map themes to specify zoom settings, stroke width, and color, enhancing your ability to display pipeline conditions irrespective of zoom level. (video: 13 sec.)

 NEW